goodguytim1/pwj-chrome-extension/readme.md

 - Add `data-text` attribute to every button as text that will be used for the action item
 - Use the `add()`

-## TODO: Capture the link of the site from the curent tab in Chrome
+## DONE: Capture the link of the site from the curent tab in Chrome

 #### HINTS:
 - Create a `getCurrentTab()` function to get active tab